-As most of you know, Sanbase is a free to use platform to do research and study on-chain and behavioral analytics on the crypto markets.
-However, there is a paid version, known as "Pro", that unlocks many doors and models that our free users are unable to access.
-Take a look at the list of perks we offer to our Pro subscribers, and see all of the benefits that come with being an insider on our platform!
+As many of you know, Sanbase is a free-to-use platform for researching and studying on-chain and behavioral analytics in the crypto markets.
+However, there is a paid version called "Pro" that unlocks numerous features and models unavailable to our free users.
+Check out the list of perks we offer to our Pro subscribers and discover all the benefits that come with being an insider on our platform!

 One of these perks is access to our Sansheets plugin and the various templates we have built with it.
-This article will give you an overview of these templates.
+This article will provide an overview of these templates.

 In case you are already a Sanbase Pro subscriber and want to copy these templates for yourself, please get in touch.

 Crypto is still a whale's playground.
-This template monitors the behavior of the biggest addresses holding Ethereum as well as various ERC-20 coins.
+This template monitors the behavior of the largest addresses holding Ethereum and various ERC-20 coins.

-The template includes a dozen views of top whales' behavior, including balance changes, big accumulation/sell-off events and week-to-week adjustments to total supply held.
+The template includes a dozen views of top whales' behavior, such as balance changes, significant accumulation/sell-off events, and week-to-week adjustments to the total supply held.

-This template calculates the NVT for BTC, ETH and several ERC-20 coins, and assigns a bullish/bearish value to its historical and present-day performance.
+This template calculates the NVT for BTC, ETH, and several ERC-20 coins, and assigns a bullish or bearish value to their historical and present-day performance.

 We have found that major differences in the coin's price and network activity trends can present opportune times to buy OR sell, depending on the trend's direction.